dannuic/MQ2Dan/README.md

 ### Known Issues
 * Proper workgroup permissions are needed for different network groups across PC's (specifically windows 10 with windows 7 machines)
+* ZeroMQ has structural issues if something externally closes the TCP sockets that it is using for inter-process communication.
+If you are getting unexpected crashes after some time running, check your antivirus/firewall software to ensure that it's letting eqgame exist peacefully.
+Kaspersky is known to close these sockets.